(This newsletter distributed FREE via e-mail only on the 15th & the 30th of each month)

 You've always wanted to learn how to sketch, paint and draw

-and now your chance to learn from anywhere is as near as
+your chance to learn from anywhere is as near as

 your fingers tips.
 Learn to paint online with creative, quality